coolguy1771/home-ops/README.md

 ## :handshake:&nbsp; Community

-Thanks to all the people who donate their time to the [Kubernetes @Home](https://github.com/k8s-at-home/) community.
+Thanks to all the people who donate their time to the [Kubernetes@Home](https://github.com/k8s-at-home/) community.